gvwilson/sdxjs/unit-test/index.md

 }) %>

 Finally,
-our class can reports results as both a terse one-line summary and as a detailed listing.
+our `Hope` class can report results as both a terse one-line summary and as a detailed listing.
 It can also provide the titles and results of individual tests so that if someone wants to format them in a different way (e.g., as HTML) they can do so: